RichardLitt/wired-in/README.md

 Wired In
 ========
-Task Manager & Time Tracker
+Python-Based Task Manager & Time Tracker

-### From 'The Social Network'
+### From _The Social Network_:
 >SEAN: This house and this team are great.
 It’s exactly what it should be.
 >(to ANDREW)
 >I’m Sean Parker.

 >ANDREW pays no attention as MARK comes out of the kitchen--

->MARK: He’s _wired in._
+>MARK: He’s wired in.

 >SEAN: That’s what I’m talkin’ about.

 About Wired In
 ----
 This is my joint time tracker and task organiser.
-Sometime around October 2011 I got fedup using post it notes, text files, complicated local wordpress installations, etc. to keep track of what I do, how I do it, and when I do it.
+Sometime around October 2011 I got fed up with using post-it notes, text files, online sites, complicated local wordpress installations, etc. to keep track of what I do, how I do it, and when I do it.
 I figured with a lot of work I could make a program that does it better - this is the result, still in progress.